 Is the constant stress you are feeling generalized anxiety?

 Mental illness: sometimes it plays by its own rules, making you feel dreadful in a moment and inexplicably sad in the next.
 I don’t know about you, but I think it’s fair to call it mother nature’s roller-coaster.
 While it can feel this way at times, there are ways to combat its impact.
 Exercise is one of the best ones.

 Anyone with a mental health condition can tell you all about certain emotional experiences, such as dread or fear – but what about the impact mental illness has on us that we may be less aware of?
 Or even worse, no awareness whatsoever?

 So, what do I mean when I say less aware?
 Well, let’s use my own life’s experience as an example.
 Rather disappointingly, I find myself almost chronically worried that I have done something to make people upset with me.
 This sad way to live isn’t new to me.
 However, relating it to mental illness is.

 Like what you are reading?
 Try, Anxiety in the New Age

 Generalized anxiety disorder, a mental illness that makes one ruminate and worry over anything and everything is the likely culprit.
 Whist I have always known that GAD made me a worst-case scenario thinker, I never thought that it would make me obsess over making everyone around me upset.
 But honestly, when I think about it, it makes sense.
 It is, after all, a form of obsessive worry – which can be driven by an anxiety disorder.

 Why Do I suspect that it is part of my anxiety disorder?

 To start with, it was the frequency with which I was feeling worried.
-Sadly, I was worried over each and ever interaction.
+Sadly, I was worried over each and every interaction.
 No matter who it was or in what way we were interacting.
-From social media to meeting in person, the chronic feeling that somehow I was making someone upset with me was and still is overwhelming.
+From social media to meeting in person, the chronic feeling that somehow, I was making someone upset with me was and still is overwhelming.